grasp-labs/ds-provider-ticketco-py-lib/README.md

 ## Authentication

 TicketCo uses a simple API token passed as the `token` query parameter on every request.
-Store the token in an environment variable — never hard-code it.

-- **Production API key:** retrieve from AWS Parameter Store (see old integration docs)
-- **Demo API key:** `8sny5zmbL_P_yw4w9HQq`

 ## Links